Skip to main content

 What Is FERPA?

-Schools that are required to abide by FERPA must have written procedures in place to comply with the act's regulations.
-Schools are also required to notify parents and students 18 and older annually of their rights under FERPA.
-Read on to learn more about the protections provided under FERPA.
+Schools that abide by FERPA must have written procedures to comply with the act's regulations.
+On an annual basis, schools must also notify parents and students 18 and older of their rights under FERPA.
+Read on to learn more about the protections provided by FERPA.

-The act doesn't require schools to keep particular education records.
-Instead, schools must provide privacy protections to the education records that it does keep.
-More specifically, FERPA protects personally identifiable information that is derived from education records.
+The act does not require schools to keep particular education records.
+Instead, schools must provide privacy protections to the education records they keep.
+More specifically, FERPA protects personally identifiable information derived from education records.
 If a school official obtains information by personal observation or knowledge, that information is not protected by FERPA.

 Who Has Access and Control?

-After a student turns 18 years old, he or she becomes an "eligible student" and gains access to and control over his or her records.
-At that point, a parent can only have access to the student's records in two situations.
-One exception to this rule is if the student gives his or her consent to allow his or her parent to access the student records.
-A parent can also gain access to his or her child's student records if the parent can show that he or she still claims the student as a dependent.
-The parent can do so by providing a tax return showing the child's dependent status.
+After a student turns 18, they become an eligible student.
+Their eligibility gains them access to and control over their records.
+At that point, a parent can only access the student's records in two situations.
+One is if the student gives their consent to allow their parent to access the student records.
+The other is if the parent can show that they still claim the student as a dependent.
+The parent can provide a tax return showing the student's dependent status.

 When Is Consent Not Required?

-While schools generally must have written consent from a parent or eligible student in order to disclose information from a student's education records, there are instances where the Buckley Amendment allows schools to disclose student records without consent.
+Schools usually must have written consent to share information from a student's education records.
 Instances in which a school can disclose a student's education record without consent include:

-• In order to comply with a lawfully issued subpoena or judicial order
+• To comply with a lawfully issued subpoena or judicial order

 • To accrediting organizations that request the information

-In addition, schools don't need consent in order to disclose directory information, such as a student's name, dates of attendance, telephone number, address, honors and awards, and date and place of birth.
-However, before disclosing this type of information, schools must tell parents and eligible students about the disclosure and allow enough time for them to request that the directory information not be disclosed.
+Again, schools do not need consent to disclose directory information.
+This information includes a student's name and dates of attendance.
+It might also include their telephone number or honors and awards.
+Schools must tell parents and eligible students about the disclosure beforehand.
+They must allow enough time to request that the directory information not be disclosed.

 Getting Legal Help